-- ▶ Gas Scan mode (scan) is designed for interactive applications where selectivity of traget gases are needed in addition in indoor airquality monitoring.
-The standard heater profile has an update rate of 10.8 s and can be finetuned for use-cases using BME AI Studio. - ▶ Ultra low power (ULP) mode is designed for battery-powered and/or frequency-coupled devices over extended periods of time.
-This mode features an update rate of 300 seconds and an average current consumption of <0.1 mA - ▶ Quick Ultra-low power (q-ULP) has a 3 s data rate for Temprature, pressure and humidity w/o significantly increasing the power consumption compared to ULP. - ▶ Low power (LP) mode that is designed for interactive applications where the air quality is tracked and observed at a higher update rate of 3 seconds with a current consumption of <1 mA - ► Continuous (CONT) mode provides an update rate of 1 Hz and shall only be used short-term for use cases that incorporate very fast events or stimulus.
+- Gas Scan mode (scan) is designed for interactive applications where selectivity of traget gases are needed in addition in indoor air quality monitoring.
+The standard heater profile has an update rate of 10.8 s and can be fine tuned for use-cases using BME AI Studio. - Ultra low power (ULP) mode is designed for battery-powered and/or frequency-coupled devices over extended periods of time.
+This mode features an update rate of 300 seconds and an average current consumption of 0.05 mA - Low power (LP) mode that is designed for interactive applications where the air quality is tracked and observed at a higher update rate of 3 seconds with a current consumption of 0.5 mA. - Continuous (CONT) mode provides an update rate of 1 Hz and shall only be used short-term for use cases that incorporate very fast events or stimulus.